EndlessTrax/kachi/README.md

 ╰──────────────────────────────────────────────────────────────────────────────────────╯
 ```

-Without any flags, all profile will be backed up using a config file in the expected default location.
-Alternativly, specify a single profile to backup with `--profile`:
+Without any flags, all profiles will be backed up using a config file in the expected default location.
+Alternatively, specify a single profile to backup with `--profile`:

 ```shell
 kachi backup --profile profile_1